ekzyis/nostr-qrchat/README.md

 Use cases:

-- put a QR code at your letter box so people at your door can reach you without any PII
+- put a QR code on your letter box so people at your door can reach you without any PII
 - put QR codes anywhere where people may want to open instant support chat sessions
 - put QR code at your website to let people chat with you
 - ...